girlsinc/me-and-my-money-edu/course-module-structure.md

 ## 1) Roadmap
     1) Character intro with "teaser" statement
     2) Introduce the main objectives of the lesson in point form.
-The format should be “In todays lesson we will learn to: “
+The format should be “In today's lesson we will learn to: “
     3) Warm up: Simple question to get started.
 The purpose is to get girls engaged with thought about the subject.

 ## 2) Vignette/Video/Interaction